Alexander Bolshunov: 2020–21: Back-to-back Tour de Ski, World Cup overall champion, World Champion

 Bolshunov started the new season finishing overall second in the Ruka Triple after only Klæbo.
 Before the 2021 Tour de Ski, he claimed a distance title in Swiss Davos and his first team title in team sprint with Retivykh, in a sprint tournament traditionally taking place in Dresden, Germany, this time without Norwegian, Finnish and Swedish skiers, after their federations decided to quit sending skiers due to concerns over COVID-19.
 As a result of the withdrawal, Bolshunov was awarded the yellow bib.
 The Tour de Ski saw a return of Swedish and Finnish, but not Norwegian skiers.

 After the first sprint stage, where Bolshunov finished second, the Russian won five consecutive stages, repeating the World Cup tour record of Ustiugov and Dæhlie, but failed to update the record as he came third in the following sprint stage in Val di Fiemme.
 In the 10 km Final Climb Mass Start stage, he finished 2nd.
 But this secured him winning the Tour de Ski for a second time, finishing by a record margin of three minutes twenty-three seconds ahead of other skiers.
 During the final stage of the ski race in Lahti Bolshunov attempted twice to slash Finnish skier Joni Mäki, and towards the finish rammed Mäki and knocked him down, resulting Bolshunov being disqualified.
 Bolshunov officially apologized for his behaviour after the competition.

 Bolshunov participated at the 2021 World Championships, where he won four medals.
 In the 30 km skiathlon, he got his first gold medal at this event.
 At the 50 km classical event, Bolshunov initially finished third, but following Klæbo's disqualification, which happened after the Norwegian broke one of Bolshunov's poles, the Russian earned the silver medal at the end.
 Bolshunov won further medals in team sprint and 4 × 10 kilometre relay.
 However, he finished fourth in sprint and 15 km freestyle.

 Personal life

-Since 2017, Bolshunov is studying at the Penza State University's Faculty of Institute of Physical Education.
+Since 2017, Bolshunov has been studying at the Penza State University's Faculty of Institute of Physical Education.

-Bolshunov is married to fellow Russian cross-country skier Anna Zherebyateva, since 23 April 2021.
+On 23 April 2021, Bolshunov married fellow Russian cross-country skier Anna Zherebyateva.